pabloelt/pabloelt.github.io/content/project/project6/index.md

 In this context, several solutions can be employed:

-* **Adopt Machine Learning Forecasting:** Machine learning models, once trained, can generate forecasts much faster than traditional methods, improving efficiency.
+* <text style='color: #BBDEFC; font-weight: normal;'>Adopt Machine Learning Forecasting:</text> Machine learning models, once trained, can generate forecasts much faster than traditional methods, improving efficiency.
-* **Utilize Fast Algorithms:** Implement faster algorithms like LightGBM, which are optimized for speed and scalability.
+* <text style='color: #BBDEFC; font-weight: normal;'>Utilize Fast Algorithms:</text> Implement faster algorithms like LightGBM, which are optimized for speed and scalability.
-* **Hierarchical Modeling:** Model at a higher hierarchical level and apply top-down reconciliation techniques to estimate forecasts for lower levels, balancing detail and computational demands.
+* <text style='color: #BBDEFC; font-weight: normal;'>Hierarchical Modeling:</text> Model at a higher hierarchical level and apply top-down reconciliation techniques to estimate forecasts for lower levels, balancing detail and computational demands.
-* **Leverage Big Data Technologies:** Employ big data techniques, such as using powerful cloud computing resources or big data clusters, to handle large datasets and complex models efficiently.
+* <text style='color: #BBDEFC; font-weight: normal;'>Leverage Big Data Technologies:</text> Employ big data techniques, such as using powerful cloud computing resources or big data clusters, to handle large datasets and complex models efficiently.

 Consequently, for the reasosns explained above, a forecasting model based on a machine learning approach and a LightGBM tree-based algorithm architecture has been developed in this project.